You can sue your Abuser under NYC's Gender Violence Protection Law. Call Now.

 Traumatic reactions to sexual abuse are innumerable and can last for many years.
 They may include:

-• Stress-related illness
+• Stress-related illness including physical illness

-• PTSD and C-PTSD
+• PTSD and Complex PTSD

 We are vigilant advocates for survivors, and we work to achieve a resolution that brings substantial compensation for the serious harm caused to our survivor clients.